encoredev/encore/docs/quick-start.md

 If you want to create more services and endpoints, it's as easy as creating more Go packages and defining endpoints using the `//encore:api` annotation. _If you're curious, you can read more about [defining services and APIs](/docs/develop/services-and-apis)._

-Encore includes a few more native concepts that we'll begin to cover in [the next tutorial](/docs/tutorials/rest-api), which for instance let you use backend primitives like databases and scheduled tasks by simply writing code.
+Encore includes a few more native concepts that we'll begin to cover in [the next tutorial](/docs/tutorials/rest-api), which for instance lets you use backend primitives like databases and scheduled tasks by simply writing code.

 ## Run your app locally